Glenn Norris and his wife, Jo Anne Alexander, are taking Glenn’s Parkinson’s diagnosis and meeting life head-on

 Norris uses medicine, exercises and involvement to help him battle the disease that has brought with it visual and auditory hallucinations as well as tremors. · Patty Miller | The Edmond Sun, published on 8/28/18 · A well-known illness can manifest itself unexpectedly through hallucinations, both visual and auditory.
 The non-motor symptoms of Parkinson’s Disease Psychosis (PDP), a surprising…

-New Parkinson’s Disease Therapy eBook
+Unveiling New Parkinson’s Disease Therapy: Exclusive eBook

 As you may know, The Theracycle is a motorized therapy bicycle uniquely designed for individuals with PD (and other movement disorders).
 Because the Theracycle is motorized, it allows individuals to easily maintain the consistent pedaling cadence of forced exercise therapy.
 Research has shown that a therapy of assisted high-cadence cycling, referred to as “forced exercise,”…